 My name is Jeff Handley.
-I’ve been creating web applications for over 20 years.
-I grew up on the Microsoft stack but now I focus on Node, React, Redux, and GraphQL.
-I have passion for implementing large web applications that provide end-user productivity and delight.
+I’ve been creating software for over 20 years.
+I have passion for leading geo-distributed teams to build frameworks and applications that provide end-user productivity and delight.

-I’m currently Director of UI Engineering at SAP Concur.
-I work with the teams that deliver our core UI components, our UI infrastructure, our corporate travel booking experience, and the setup experience for our SMB expense and invoice products.
+I was previously the Senior Director of Web UI Engineering at SAP Concur.
+I worked with the teams that deliver the core UI components, the UI infrastructure frameworks, the corporate travel booking experience, the expense experience, and the setup experience for the SMB expense and invoice products.

 While at Microsoft, I was the lead developer of the validation validation features built into the .NET Framework’s